nirvana1707/globalwheatdetection/README.md

 Implementations of the above architecture with these strategies can be found in the repo.

 ## Results
-EfficientDet with above approaches performed better compared to the other architectures.
+EfficientDet with above approaches performed better compared to ResNet50 and YoloV5 architectures

 Private LB:
 Score = 0.6445